 Whether you stay in Green Hills or another Nashville neighborhood, make sure to put a visit to the Bluebird Café on your itinerary.
 The café resides within an unassuming strip mall, but it’s known as a key stop in the journey of any songwriter.
 You’ll also find a large, modern mall in Green Hills, which is an excellent stop when you need some retail therapy on your busy Nashville vacation.

 Other spots to consider while you stay in Green Hills include a tour of the Vanderbilt Dyer Observatory and a visit to the Nashville Zoo at Grassmere.
-If you’re interested in some wine tasting, consider stopping by the Belle Meade Historic Site & Winery, and follow it up with a round of golf at the beautiful and challenging Richland Country Club.
+If you’re interested in wine tasting, consider stopping by the Belle Meade Historic Site & Winery, and follow it up with a round of golf at the beautiful and challenging Richland Country Club.
 These are the top activities in the Green Hills area:

 - Visit the iconic Bluebird Café for legendary songwriters

 - Tour the Belle Meade Historic Site & Winery

 - Visit the historic Travellers Rest Historic House Museum